andypswanepoel/resuable-components/header/component-readme-template.md

 ## Component States
-In this section, you list all the states a component can be in.
+The header can be in the following states:

 - HeaderHidden
 - HeaderShow

 ## Component HTML

-What HTML should I add to the page
+What HTML should I add to the page:

 **Input HTML**